JT2M0L3Y/JT2M0L3Y/README.template.md

 ## 👋 Introduction

 <p>Hello!</p>
-<p>I'm Jonathan, an aspiring software engineer, student of computer science, and novice photographer.</p>
+<p>I'm Jonathan, an aspiring software engineer and student of computer science.</p>
-<p>I am interested in full-stack development, object-oriented programming, and DevOps.</p>
+<p>Most of my experience is in full-stack development, object-oriented programming, and DevOps.</p>
-<p>I also have been known to dive deep into cybersecurity, cloud computing, and machine learning as well.</p>
+<p>However, I also have experience with cybersecurity, cloud computing, and machine learning.</p>

 <br>